• Skip to primary navigation

 Create a “surveys-only” e-mail address.

-First and foremost, to be more organized and prevent any confusion, I HIGHLY recommend creating a separate e-mail address for only survey-related e-mails.
+First and foremost, to be more organized and prevent confusion, I HIGHLY recommend creating a separate e-mail address for only survey-related e-mails.

 This should be done before signing up with any panels because you want to use only that e-mail address for those survey companies.

-I would recommend using a free e-mail service such as Gmail or Yahoo for this.
+I recommend using a free e-mail service such as Gmail or Yahoo.
 I use Gmail and have not had any issues.
+I have four separate e-mail accounts (personal, college, surveys, and junk).
+It helps to keep you organized.

 Sign up with as many survey panels as possible.